Oxen-Studio/Resonance/README.md

 sudo apt install distrobox -y
 ```
 3. Fetch and install the fedora 40 container (podman)

+    > *Tested 39 to 45 and only the 40 is working correctly*
 ```
 distrobox create -n fedora -i fedora:40
 ```